 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram so we can see what you come up with.
 Cheers, friends!

-- 1/2 cup (128 g) nut butter (we used peanut butter, but for raw, try raw cashew or almond butter), divided
+- 1/2 cup nut butter (divided // we used peanut butter, but for raw, try raw cashew or almond butter)

-- Best served fresh.
+Best served fresh.
 Can cover and store leftovers in the refrigerator up to 24 hours.
-You could also slice and freeze leftovers for adding to smoothies.
+You could also slice and freeze leftovers for up to 1 month for adding to smoothies.

 *To keep this recipe entirely raw, seek out a raw coconut yogurt, or make your own with fresh blended coconut meat in place of canned coconut milk.